 - If the level of water dropped less with the system running, it indicates a suction leak.

 Most leaks can be found quite quickly — it is important to know which parts can cause the leak.

 What parts can leak?

 If you find water there, you would have to replace the pump seal and maybe the pump itself (if required).
-If it’s the hot tub pump leaking then you wouldn’t have to look further and the fault-finding job is done.

 Hot tub shell

 Hot tub shells are manufactured using strong fiberglass combined with layers of other substances which makes leakages very rare.

 It’s usually an issue with the jets or other components that are attached to the shell.

 If the shell has visible cracks, they can easily be repaired with an acrylic and PVC repair kit.